aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/_index.md

 ### How to Create Multiple Merged Documents

 In Aspose.Words, the standard mail merge operation fills only a single document with content from your data source.
-So, you will need to execute the mail merge operation multiple times to create many merged documents as an output.
+So, you will need to execute the mail merge operation several times to create several merged documents as an output.

-The following code example demonstrates how to generate a few merged documents during a mail merge operation:
+The following code example shows how to generate multiple merged documents during a mail merge operation:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e"  "Examples-src-main-java-com-aspose-words-examples-mail_merge-ProduceMultipleDocumentsDuringMailMerge-ProduceMultipleDocumentsDuringMailMerge.java" >}}